zhiming99/rpc-frmwrk/python/README.md

   * The `pyproject.toml.tmpl` and `gentoml.sh` can be seen as the `sip`'s makefile.

 The features the python wrapper can deliver are almost the same as C/C++ RPC-Frmwrk, except the two test cases `inproctst` and the `btinrtst`, which involves in-process IPC.
 You can refer to the tests directory to find more details about the supported features.

+So far the document is not complete, and if you want to start development quickly, please refer to the test cases in the `tests` directory.